 Changes cannot be made to applications online once submitted.
 Parents are responsible for ensuring that the information in their application is up to date.
 If you find you have made a mistake or need to change details after you submitted your application, email the Unit a completed Change of personal details form (PDF 32KB).
 The Unit will usually acknowledge by email or post any change request when it is processed.

 Do not apply twice for the same student, as the selection committee can consider only one application for each student.

 Applicants can choose up to two opportunity classes.
 Choose the opportunity class and the order of the classes carefully and list only those schools you would like your child to attend and in your preferred order.
-You can change your school choices for entry in 2019 until Friday 10 August 2018 by sending a completed Change of school choices form (PDF 150KB) to the Unit.
+You can change your school choices for entry in 2019 until Friday 10 August 2018 by sending a completed Change of school choices form (available until 10 August 2018) to the Unit.

 Changes of choice cannot normally be made after outcomes are released.
 After the outcome is released you cannot change the school choice on the basis that the student could have qualified for a different school.